vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 ### dbt metadata synchronization

-Datafold integrates very well with dbt, and also has the ability to ingest the metadata provided by dbt automatically. dbt models have metadata that can be synchronized from the production branch into the Datafold catalog.
+Datafold integrates very well with dbt, and also has the ability to ingest the metadata provided by dbt automatically. dbt models have metadata that can be synchronized from the production branch into the Datafold lineage graph.
 When a table has metadata being synchronized using dbt, user editing is no longer permitted for that entire table.
 This is to ensure that there is a single source of truth.

 Metadata can be applied both on a table and column level.